BAN-AI-Multics/dps8m/docs/md/licensing.md

-* **decNumber** is an *ANSI* C reference implementation of the *IBM General Decimal Arithmetic* standard, implementing the decimal floating-point arithmetic and encoding formats described by the (*revised*) IEEE 754 specification.
+* **decNumber** is an *ANSI* C reference implementation of the *IBM General Decimal Arithmetic* standard, implementing the decimal floating‑point arithmetic and encoding formats described by the (*revised*) IEEE 754 specification.
 It was written by *IBM* and *IEEE* Fellow **Mike Cowlishaw**, with contributions by **Matthew Hagerty**, **John Matzka**, **Klaus Kretzschmar**, **Stefan Krah**,